KTamas03/leaflet-challenge/README.md

 ## leaflet-challenge
 **Module 15 Challenge - Mapping**

-In this scenario, I built an interactive map to show Earthquakes in different locations on Earth over the last 7 days.
+In this scenario, I built two interactive maps to show Earthquakes in different locations on Earth over the last 7 days.
 This was achieved by using Javascript, CSS and HTML coding.

 The Earthquake data was sourced from the United States Geological Survey (USGS) API: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson